d34n5/pizza-place/README.md

 ## Description & Technologies Used
 This webpage allows users to order a pizza.
 Page displays price and order details using JS objects and prototypes.

 ## Specifications
-1. Allow user to select pizza size from a select menu and capture associated cost.
+1. Take user inputs and calculate cost of pizza.
  - Ex.
-In: Small
+In: small, no toppings -OR- large, with 4 toppings
  - Ex.
-Out: 6($)
+Out:  $6 -OR- $20
-2. Allow users to select (multiple) pizza toppings from various checkboxes.
+2. Return pizza price to user
  - Ex.
-In: [cheese, pepperoni, onions]
+In: small, ['pepperoni', 'onions']
  - Ex.
-Out: += 4($)
-3. Return pizza price to user
- - Ex.
-In: small, ['cheese', 'pepperoni', 'onions']
- - Ex.
 Out: 10($)
-4. Display order details to user.
+3. Display order details to user.
  - Ex.
-In: small, ['cheese', 'pepperoni', 'onions']
+In: small, ['pepperoni', 'onions']
  - Ex.
-Out: "Small-sized pizza, topped with: cheese, pepperoni, onions"
+Out: "Small-sized pizza, topped with: pepperoni, onions"

 ## Installation & Set-Up
 1. Clone the repository: https://github.com/d34n5/pizza